Last updated: 19th February 2018

 #RealTimeChem exists to celebrate chemistry day or night and might hopefully give the general public an insight into the real science that chemists do each day as well as the real people conducting that real science.
 Something that is more important than ever in these “fake news” times.
 Here’s some examples:

-The key ideals of #RealTimeChem
+The key aims of #RealTimeChem

 We are all spending an increasing amount of time online, so why not spend a little of it connecting with others in your field?
 The online world and Chemistry itself can sometimes feel a little isolating (I felt that way during my PhD for instance) so this is a chance to be join in and feel part of the wider community.
 All types of chemist at any level are welcome, from students to teachers, from post-docs to old time Professors.
 You never know who you might connect with by sharing your chemistry via #RealTimeChem.